In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.

 Push-Ups work the upper body, with a particular emphasis on the chest, deltoids, and triceps.
 The abs are also engaged.

-Step 2: Extend your legs back behind you so that you are balancing on your hands and the under part of your toes.
+Step 2) Extend your legs back behind you, so you are balancing on your hands and the balls of your feet.
 Your back should be straight with your body in a straight line from your head to your toes.

 Repeat for 60 seconds, then take a 30-second break.